Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 - When nervous, she fidgets with the hem of her clothing.
 - When walking around, she avoids stepping on small cracks, seams, and imperfections.

 Rúna's favourite food is chicken stew, but due to the scarcity of chicken meat, she insists on having egg soup instead.
+She likes the smell of arctic thyme.

 ### Voice
 Rúna speaks informally and doesn't talk much, much like her reservedness.
 She usually hesitates on the first word of her speech or between clauses, then continues what she wants to say.
 When she's embarrassed or feels small, she stammers and trips over her words.